Apulia, Lecce & Vieste - Undiscovered Italy

 8 days from only £879pp Show price breakdown

-Selected departures April to October 2014, prices from £879pp rising to £979pp flying from London Gatwick
+Selected departures up to October 2014, prices from £879pp rising to £979pp flying from London Gatwick

 Apulia, one of the most fertile regions of Italy produces more olive oil than the rest of the country combined, most of its fish, 80% of Europe’s pasta and more wine than the whole of Germany.
 We mention this because this very fertility and resultant wealth has attracted attention from a host of envious invaders throughout history, with all leaving remarkably evident footprints.
 It is this which makes Apulia delightfully different.
 Colonised by the ancient Greeks in the 8th century BC; then came the Romans, then the Byzantines followed by the Saracens, the Normans, the Spanish and the Bourbons it finally became Italian in 1861.